wiwasolvet/wiwasolvet/README.md

 # Wiwasolvet Total Primary Energy Solutions
 <h3>Prospecting Met Masts: What are they?</h3>

 <p>Note: Presently this repo will generate the Wind Energy Report from a local/remote database.
-Will update the code to get API weather data retrieval and database table creation working.</p>
+I will update the code to get API weather data retrieval and database table creation working.</p>
 <h4>Intent</h4>
 <p>This documentation is intended to help others install this free open source software, along with dependencies and get you started creating your own Prospecting Met Masts (PMM) reports.</p>